-To get to the "Pipe Spring", you must follow the MIA Exit road-walk section backwards.
-It is very helpful to have done the MIA Exit BEFORE attempting this canyon.
+To get to the "Pipe Spring", follow the MIA Exit road-walk section, in reverse.

-Park at the West Rim Trailhead and head down the MIA Road -- the gated road on the north side of the parking area.
-If the gate is open, still do NOT drive down the road.
+Park at the West Rim Trailhead and head down the MIA Road—the gated road on the north side of the parking area.
+If the gate is open, do NOT drive down the road.
 It might be locked by the time you get back.
 There is a maze of roads in this area, and some details on the USGS topographic map are out of date.
-Follow my approach map carefully to reach the Pipe Spring 'picnic area'.
-But really, it is simple: go left at the first Y, go right at the next.
-Then follow this road straight.
-The road ends close to the edge of the MIA "pit".
-Follow the edge road to the right a short way to the pipe spring.
+Follow the approach map to reach the Pipe Spring 'picnic area'.
+Or simply: go left at the first Y, go right at the next and then follow this road straight down the ridge.
+The road ends on a road that follows the rim of Kolob Canyon.
+Follow the road to the right a short way to Pipe Spring.

-Follow the road next to the watercourse below the pipe spring, to the developed rappelling area for the camp.
-Descend the trail down in that the camp has established to the bottom of the canyon.
+There is a road next to the pipe spring watercourse; follow it to the developed rappelling area for the camp.
+Descend the established trail to the bottom of the canyon.
 Hike downstream.
-In a few minutes, the bottom drops out of the wash, with twists and turns down below.
-Looks like a rope might be necessary!
+In a few minutes, the bottom drops out of the wash with twists and turns down below.
+Looks like we’re gonna need a rope!

-R1: Pick a stout tree on the left and rap in, about 70 feet.
-This is a good one to rap with the ropebag clipped to your harness to get over the edge, and drop the bag clear to the ground, to avoid tangling in the trees.
+R1: 70 feet (21m) Pick a stout tree on the left and rap in.
+This is a good one to rap with the ropebag clipped to your harness to avoid tangling the rope in the trees.
+Once over the edge, drop the bag clear to the ground.

 Walk through a few twists and turns.

 The canyon opens up for a bit, and a class 3 exit can be made up the edge to the left.